yh-luo/from-zero-to-source-estimates/README.md

 #### Demo

-`3-1_annotate.py`
+`03-1_annotate.py`

 ### Filtering

 Most event-related brain signals are below 40 Hz.
-Low-pass filter with 40 Hz does not affect most brain signals of interest and attenuates the powerline frequency (60 Hz in Taiwan, 50 Hz in some countries) and all HPI coil frequencies (above 200 Hz).
-To use ICA to repair artifacts, data would be further high-pass filtered on 1Hz in order to remove slow drifts.
+Low-pass filter with 40 Hz does not affect most brain signals of interest and attenuates the powerline frequency (60 Hz in Taiwan, 50 Hz in some countries) and all HPI coil frequencies (above 100 Hz).
+To use ICA to repair artifacts, data of EOG channels would be further high-pass filtered on 1Hz in order to remove slow drifts.

 #### Demo

-`3-2_filter.py`
+`03-2_filter.py`

 ### Repairing artifacts with ICA

 ICA is a blind source separation technique that maximizes the statistical independence between the components.
 Because of its peaky distributions, eye blinks and heartbeats can be easily removed using ICA.
-Because ICA can be affected by high amplitude artifacts, [`autoreject`](https://autoreject.github.io/index.html) is used on the raw data to determine the rejection threshold before fitting ICA to the data.
+Because ICA can be affected by high amplitude artifacts, `autoreject (global)` is used on the raw data to determine the rejection threshold before fitting ICA to the data.

 + [Overview of artifact detection](https://mne.tools/stable/auto_tutorials/preprocessing/plot_10_preprocessing_overview.html)
 + [Repairing artifacts with ICA](https://mne.tools/stable/auto_tutorials/preprocessing/plot_40_artifact_correction_ica.html)
++ Jas, M., Engemann, D. A., Bekhti, Y., Raimondo, F., & Gramfort, A. (2017).
+Autoreject: Automated artifact rejection for MEG and EEG data.
+NeuroImage, 159, 417–429. https://doi.org/10.1016/j.neuroimage.2017.06.030
 + [autoreject FAQ: Should I apply ICA first or autoreject first?](https://autoreject.github.io/faq.html#should-i-apply-ica-first-or-autoreject-first)

 #### Demo

-`4_ica.py`
++ `04_ica.py`
++ `04-2_viz_ica.py`

 ### Epoching and baseline correction

 Extract events using `mne.find_events` and create epochs based on the events.
 Bad epochs according to the annotation file are dropped.
 ECG and EOG events are detected in this stage and excluded from the ICA to prevent the noise from spreading to all signals.
-[CTPS method](http://ieeexplore.ieee.org/document/4536072/) is used to detect ECG related IC and the threshold is set to 0.21 (TBA).
+[CTPS method](http://ieeexplore.ieee.org/document/4536072/) is used to detect ECG related IC and the threshold is set to automatic computation (implemented in mne v0.21).
 The maximum number of excluded IC is confined to 3 for ECG (QRS complex) and 3 for EOG.
 When creating epochs, it is common practice to use baseline correction so that any constant offsets in the baseline are removed.
+After creating the epochs, `autoreject (local)` is used to drop bad epochs and interpolate bad channels.
+Notice that running `autoreject` is not required but recommended to denoise the data.
+Refer to the paper when in doubt.

++ Dammers, J., Schiek, M., Boers, F., Silex, C., Zvyagintsev, M., Pietrzyk, U., & Mathiak, K. (2008).
+Integration of Amplitude and Phase Statistics for Complete Artifact Removal in Independent Components of Neuromagnetic Recordings.
+IEEE Transactions on Biomedical Engineering, 55(10), 2353–2362. https://doi.org/10.1109/TBME.2008.926677
++ Jas, M., Engemann, D. A., Bekhti, Y., Raimondo, F., & Gramfort, A. (2017).
+Autoreject: Automated artifact rejection for MEG and EEG data.
+NeuroImage, 159, 417–429. https://doi.org/10.1016/j.neuroimage.2017.06.030

 ##### Note

 + Alternatively, inspect the ICs and manually remove the artifact-related ICs.
 + For ECG epochs, `l_freq=10` and `h_freq=20` give better results than the default (`l_freq=8`, `h_freq=16`).
++ `autoreject (local)` utilizes machine learning techniques to clean the signals and can be resource-consuming.

 #### Demo

-`5_epochs.py`
++ `05_epochs.py`
++ `05-2_viz_artifact_epochs.py`

 ### Create evoked responses